UsabilityEngineering/ux-portfolio-seanoleary22/j02/README.md

 <!-- ![alt text](../assets/Roku-4k-remote.jpeg "Roku 4k Remote") -->

-placeholder text for journal 3
+placeholder text for journal 2

+Note: not finished by due date so may continue to be blank

 [Back to Home](../)